thenextcloset/shared-javascript/README.md

 To link the NPM package locally (without publishing):

 1 .Run yarn link
 2. Kill webpack dev server in the directory where you want to use the package
 3. Go to the directory where you want to use the package.
 Run yarn link @thenextcloset/shared-javascript
 4. Run yarn install

-5 .When done using it unlink the package by running yarn unlink @thenextcloset/shared-javascript
+5. When done using it unlink the package by running yarn unlink @thenextcloset/shared-javascript
 6. Run yarn install --force